Elected officials put politics aside to share support for National Adoption Day

 Elected officials from across the country have put politics aside to express their support for National Adoption Day.
 President Barack Obama issued a proclamation in support of the day, as have past presidents.

 “I am so grateful for efforts like National Adoption Day to promote national awareness of adoption,” said U.S. Rep. Alan Nunnelee (R-Miss.), whose own family has been touched by adoption.
 “Every child deserves a loving family.
 Every child is adoptable.
-I’m so proud that nearly 4,500 children now have their forever families thanks to this year’s National Adoption Day celebration.”
+I’m so proud that more than 4,500 children now have their forever families thanks to this year’s National Adoption Day celebration.”

 U.S. Sen. Mary Landrieu (D-La.), a founding member of the Congressional Coalition on Adoption Institute and an adoptive parent, said, "Efforts like National Adoption Day are vital to raising awareness of the millions of children both domestically and internationally waiting for their forever families.
 Each year, one in four foster youth ‘age out’ of the foster care system with no place to call home and no family to support them.
 Thank you to each and every family who has generously opened its heart and home to a child in foster care.”

 There is still much work to be done.
 There are more than 100,000 children in foster care waiting to be adopted.
 The National Adoption Day Coalition created the One Day Project to give hope to children waiting in foster care, and to encourage others to adopt.
 The coalition is asking families, adoptees and adoption advocates to submit a short video about their adoption story, a few words of encouragement, or why they support National Adoption Day.